BetterDiscord/Installer/README.md

 ```
 .
-├───assets                  // Contains static assets (such as images) used by the installer.
+├──assets                  // Contains static assets (such as images) used by the installer.
-└───src                     // The installer's source code.
+└──src                     // The installer's source code.
-    ├───main                // Electron "main" process.
+    ├──main                // Electron "main" process.
 Creates and configures the BrowserWindow.
-    └───renderer            // Electron "renderer" process.
+    └──renderer            // Electron "renderer" process.
 Contains most components and scripts.
-        ├───actions         // Scripts performed by the installer such as installing, repairing and uninstalling.
+        ├──actions         // Scripts performed by the installer such as installing, repairing and uninstalling.
-        ├───common          // Common UI components such as buttons, checkboxes, radios, etc...
+        ├──common          // Common UI components such as buttons, checkboxes, radios, etc...
-        ├───pages           // Component files for each page in the installer's setup process.
+        ├──pages           // Component files for each page in the installer's setup process.
-        ├───stores          // Svelte store used for storing global data.
+        ├──stores          // Svelte store used for storing global data.
-        └───transitions     // Contains custom Svelte transitions and animations.
+        └──transitions     // Contains custom Svelte transitions and animations.
 ```

 ---